Skip to Content

 • Levitate Gastropub: Excellent gastro-fare and craft beer menu with a small patio at back.
 I would (and do) go here just for the pretzel appetizer…that cheese dip, yum!

-• Jak’s Grill: Home to some of the best steaks and gourmet burgers in Issaquah.
+• Jak’s Grill: Home to some of the best steaks, gourmet burgers, and onion rings in Issaquah.

-For drinks, I like getting espresso at Yum-E Yogurt & Espresso Bar, wine at Vino Bella or Capri Cellars, beer at Levitate, and cocktails at Krawbar.
+For dessert and drinks, I like getting macaroons at , wine at Vino Bella or Capri Cellars, beer at Levitate, and cocktails at Krawbar.

 Front Street doesn’t just have great food.
 It’s also home to a playhouse: the Village Theatre.
 The productions here are truly excellent in an intimate setting.
-I just saw the (hilarious) Book Club there and can’t wait to see Mamma Mia this summer!
+Fun tip: If attending a family-friendly show (like Cinderella, which I took my kids to see recently), make a reservation for afternoon tea at Paisley Parlor just a few blocks away for some posh-feeling treats before the show.

 Village Theatre in Issaquah seen from the historic Shell Station.
 Both sites are top things to see and do in Issaquah, WA.